Getting Started with Financial Aid

 You must be a US citizen or an eligible non-citizen (possessing Permanent Resident card I-551, an I-551C, or an I-94 with eligible designations).
 You are NOT eligible if you have an F1 or F2 student visa, J1 or J2 exchange visitor visa, or G-series visa.

-When may I view my aid eligibility on the Financial Aid Portal?
+When can I view my aid eligibility on the Financial Aid Portal?

 What types of federal student loans will I be offered?

-We offer a combination of loans (unsubsidized loan and the Graduate PLUS Loan) to pay your tuition in full and cover your PNWU estimated living expenses for the academic year.
+At this time, we offer a combination of loans (unsubsidized loan and the Graduate PLUS Loan) to pay your tuition in full and cover your PNWU estimated living expenses for the academic year.
 PNWU’s estimated living expenses are based on reasonable living expenses for our area.
-Note that summer living expenses are not included when you are not in enrolled at least half-time.
+Note that summer living expenses are not included when you are not enrolled at least half-time. (a minimum of 6 credits).

 Do I have to borrow the maximum loan amounts?